airbytehq/airbyte/airbyte-integrations/connectors/destination-firebolt/bootstrap.md

 * Integration testing requires the user to have a running engine.
 Spinning up an engine can take a while so this ensures a faster iteration on the connector.
 * S3 is generally faster writing strategy and should be preferred.
-* For normalization, quotes (") in json will be escaped \" and appear so in the final table. e.g. _airbyte_raw table contains `{"column": "my\"value\""}` final table would contain `my\"value\"` in column "column", therefore potentially diverging from original data.
+* For normalization, quotes (") in json will be escaped \" and appear so in the final table. e.g. If in Postgres source a cell in a table contains `some"value`, then in Firebolt _airbyte_raw table it would look like `{"column": "some\"value"}` and the final table would contain `some\"value` , therefore potentially diverging from original data.
-* Array type is curently not supported for normalization due to a limitation on the SQL side.
+* Array type is curently not supported for normalization due to a limitation on the SQL backend side.